 Mathare is a settlement of roughly 400,000 people where the vast majority of the population lives under the poverty index, in houses of mud and corrugated iron sheet.
 Mathare is the oldest slum in Nairobi and lacks basic services like sanitation, clean water, electricity, and passable roads.
 As in many impoverished areas, children and teens from Mathare are at incredible risk for unplanned pregnancies, involvement in drugs and alcohol, crime, prostitution, and gangs.
 In addition to these problems that can exist in large urban slums everywhere, children growing up in Mathare have an added challenge which is their proximity to neighboring Eastleigh, a well-known recruitment ground for the militant group Al-Shabaab.
 Our youth programs are critical in offering a safe respite for children ages 6- 15 years and youth of ages 17 to 25 years where they can uncover their talents and realize their potential to become young leaders in their communities and beyond.
 We strive to connect our students with opportunities to generate additional income and provide guidance towards higher education and certification programs where they can ultimately pursue exciting and viable employment and career opportunities.

-Since our inception in 2013, the Mathare Foundation has trained hundreds of children and youth from Mathare through a series of workshops in photography, poetry and dance, and football.
-We have put on 12 events throughout Nairobi to showcase the children’s work and artistic expression through photo exhibitions with partners such as Canon Middle East and Wing of Support, poetry and dance performances, sports competitions, and creative arts festivals.
+Since our inception in 2013, the Mathare Foundation has trained hundreds of children and youth from Mathare through a series of trainings and workshops.
+We have had numerous events in Nairobi and beyond to showcase young people work through photo exhibitions with partners such as French Embassy in Nairobi, Canon Middle East and Wing of Support, music and dance performances, sports competitions, and creative arts festivals.
 We have our annual Slum Kids Festival +254 which provides a multi-day creative arts celebration, inviting musicians, poets, dancers, and actors who blend entertainment with education on public health and social issues that Mathare youth face everyday.